Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Singleton.md

         }
     }
     ```

-!!! note
+!!! note "When to Use Eager"
     When the instance is required throughout the application, and we are okay with it being created at startup.

----

 ### **Lazy Initialization**
 The instance is created only when needed (on first access).
-But this version **is not thread-safe**.
+But this version is not thread-safe.

-???+ example "Lazy Initialization Example"
+??? example "Lazy Initialization Implementation"
     ```java
     public class LazySingleton {
         private static LazySingleton instance;